Does home insurance cover lost or damaged jewelry?

 How to file a claim for lost or stolen jewelry

 If your jewelry is stolen, you should first contact the police and file a police report.
 You’ll need a copy of the police report when filing a claim with your insurance company.
-If your jewelry is damaged by a covered event, you should gather as much proof as possible, like with photos or videos of the source of damage.
+If your jewelry is damaged by a covered event, you should gather as much proof as possible, like photos and videos of the source of damage.
 Once you’re through with that, contact your insurer.

 If the claim is approved, your insurer will reimburse you up to your coverage limit.